dotnet/docs/docs/visual-basic/programming-guide/concepts/linq/basic-query-operations.md

  [Walkthrough: Writing Queries in Visual Basic](../../../../visual-basic/programming-guide/concepts/linq/walkthrough-writing-queries.md)

 ## Specifying the Data Source (From)
- In a [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] query, the first step is to specify the data source that you want to query.
+ In a LINQ query, the first step is to specify the data source that you want to query.
 Therefore, the `From` clause in a query always comes first.
 Query operators select and shape the result based on the type of the source.

  [!code-vb[VbLINQBasicOps#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbLINQBasicOps/VB/Class1.vb#1)]